 Here are a few that I find useful:

 - Fairly traditional Advent wreath: It does require an electric drill, fine tooth saw and wire cutters so obviously not something to let your kids do on their own.

-We can also make wreaths to hang on our doors or windows.
+- Make a wreath to hang on your doors or windows.

-And here is a low cost eco-friendly wreath – again fun to make
+- Low cost eco-friendly wreath – again fun to make.

 - Or, perhaps a junk wheel wreath with mason jar tea light.

-And I love this one for making an Advent wreath with children’s hand prints.
-One of my friends used her own and her husbands handprints for the wreath and gave it to give to her grandkids prints as an Advent gift.
-Alternatively get the kids to make the wreath and gift it to the grandparents!
+- And I love this one for making an Advent wreath with children’s hand prints.
+One of my friends used her own and her husbands handprints for the wreath and gave it to give to her grandkids as an Advent gift.
+Alternatively, get the kids to make the wreath and gift it to the grandparents!

 - Go bird friendly with your Advent wreath and Advent decorations.
 We tried this a couple of years ago.
 The gelatine suggested in most of these goes moldy if you leave it inside too long, however, we planned to try it again with lard which should be more durable and also nutritious for the birds, but have not yet managed to do that.